osen/plank/README.md

 When this program is run, the first allocation will show some output in the console so you know Plank is being used.
 When the application exits, a memory overview will be output to the console so you can see any memory you have forgotten to free (with **palloc(ptr)**).

-*An example output can be seen below:*
+*An example output containing a leak can be seen below:*

     [plank]Statistics
       Allocations: 1